-It's also introducing a personalised AI running coach, building on the training programs it already offers to offer guidance through those programs that can adjust based on the data pumped into it.
+It's also introducing a personalized AI running coach, building on the training programs it already offers to offer guidance through those programs that can adjust based on the data pumped into it.
 This wasn't a feature we were able to test out in our time though.

-You're now also getting more in the way of training insights serving up data like a running ability index, training load data and recommending recovery times, which were features we could get to grips with.
+You're now also getting more in the way of training insights serving up data like a running ability index, training load data, and recommending recovery times, which were features we could get to grips with.

 GPS tracking compared: Huawei Watch GT3 (left) and Garmin Enduro (right)

-In terms of those new running features, we'd say there's good and bad here, but overall the GT3 offers a really solid run tracking experience overall.
+In terms of those new running features, we'd say there's good and bad here, but overall the GT3 offers a really solid run tracking experience.
 We put it up against the Apple Watch Series 7 and Garmin Enduro for a bunch of different runs and found GPS performance in general pretty solid.
 It was nice and quick to pick up a signal and most of our routes while never identical seemed to tell a pretty accurate story of the run.

-Things weren't so good with those added training insights where we found suggested recovery for quite easy going runs was pretty excessive, suggesting a couple of days of rest from a short, easy paced 5k run.
+Things weren't so good with those added training insights where we found suggested recovery for quite easygoing runs was pretty excessive, suggesting a couple of days of rest from a short, easy-paced 5k run.

 The running ability index it generates is fully explained in the companion app and looks at your endurance and technique efficiency to provide that index.
 A higher index means an increase in the chance of running faster times.
 We felt index scores were a little low based on our running experience, with pretty slow predicted times.
-Especially as we put in some speedy sessions in with it.
+Especially as we put in some speedy sessions with it.

-Outside of running, we spent some time pool swimming, indoor rowing and using it for HIIT workouts and found the GT3 solid overall.
+Outside of running, we spent some time pool swimming, indoor rowing, and using it for HIIT workouts and found the GT3 solid overall.
 Pool swimming offered similar stats to Form's smart swimming goggles and we found indoor rowing stats like stroke count and distance covered matched up with our indoor rower and the tracking on a Garmin.